lilyinstarlight/TSP/README.md

 City Format
 -----------
 Cities and their distances are stored in a file that is selected at runtime.
-A sample file, `cities.txt`, contains a few cities with coordinates from 15 cities in Luxembourg.
+A sample file, `tsp/cities.txt`, contains the coordinates from 15 cities in Luxembourg and demonstrates the file format.
 The format is the standard TSPLIB format and is as follows:
 ```
 NAME: <name>
 COMMENT: <comment>